 DISH Network believes entertainment (and news and sports) is a dish best served from the sky and over the internet.
 The company is one of the biggest pay-TV providers in the US, serving about 12 million household subscribers as well as hotels, motels, and other commercial accounts.
 Programming includes premium movies, on-demand video service, regional and specialty sports, local and international channels, and pay-per-view in addition to basic video programming.
-Its relatively new Sling TV offering provides streaming video over the internet.
+Its relatively Sling TV offering provides streaming video over the internet.
 DISH generates almost all sales in the US.

 DISH Network's revenue comes from its satellite and streaming pay-TV subscriptions.
 The satellite service relies on satellite dishes that are set up on customers' structures (homes and commercial buildings) to receive signals.
-Signals reach those dishes from the 11 satellites that DISH owns or leases orbiting some 22,300 miles above the equator.
-(DISH Network added another nine satellites in 2019 in a deal with EchoStar.)
+Signals reach those dishes from the 13 satellites that DISH owns or leases orbiting some 22,300 miles above the equator.
+(DISH Network added another nine satellites in a deal with EchoStar.)
 The company also leases set-top boxes and video recorders to subscribers.

 The Sling streaming service is transmitted over the internet and is geared to consumers who don't subscribe to cable or satellite services.
 Sling-branded pay-TV services consist of live streaming programming for US and international markets.

 Among DISH Network's assets is a range of radio spectrum for wireless service.

 While virtually all of DISH Network's revenue is from US customers, the company gets a fraction of sales from Canada and Mexico.
-The company, based in the Denver suburb of Englewood, operates 10 call centers in seven states.
+The company, based in the Denver suburb of Englewood, operates 10 call centers in about ten states.
 Its major digital broadcast operations facilities are in Cheyenne, Wyoming and Gilbert, Arizona.